PasiniSamuele/Robust-Attack-Detectors-LLM/README.md

 ## How to reproduct the experiments

+The experiments are executed on a machine with Linux Ubuntu and CUDA installed.
+At the moment other machines are not supported, in the future a multi-platform version will become available.

 ### Configuration

 In the repository you will find a template for you environmental variable in the file `env_template`.